Ilkeston-Electronics/OpenSwitcher-1200/README.md

 # User Guide
 * Remove floppy ribbon cable (34 way IDC).
 Fit floppy cable into DRIVE_CON on OpenSwitcher 1200
 * Fit KB_RST wire in your preferred way, as described earlier in this document.
+* Connect power.
+Either from floppy drive (5v) or elsewhere.
 * Ensure Trinket is NOT PLUGGED IN to OpenSwitcher or CIA is removed from OpenSwitcher (I haven't had any failed CIA chips during flashing, but better to be safe)
 * Download software and plug in Trinket.
 A drive will open
 * Drag and drop downloaded UF2 file to this drive.
 Wait for lights to go out on device then disconnect.